recursively/recursively.github.io/source/_posts/Secure-Architectures-for-MQTT.md

 ```ini
 topic readwrite mqtt/#
 ```
 Now let's have a test.
-Start both brokers and execute commands as subscriber and publisher separately.
+Start both brokers and execute commands as a subscriber and publisher separately.
 ```shell
 sudo mosquitto -c mosquitto.conf
 ```